craftercms/docs/source/system-administrators/activities/delivery/setup-serverless-delivery.rst

    ##########################################################
    # Indicates if serverless delivery is enabled
    studio.serverless.delivery.enabled: true
+   # Indicates if the local (preview) Deployer is going to be used for serverless deployments
+   # studio.serverless.delivery.deployer.local: true
    # The URL for the serverless delivery deployer create URL
    studio.serverless.delivery.deployer.target.createUrl: ${studio.preview.createTargetUrl}
    # The URL for the serverless delivery deployer delete URL